External Female Sex Organs (Vulva)

 A reddening and itching of the female genitals is usually diagnosed as a “fungal infection.“ Most diagnoses of this nature are usually inaccurate because these symptoms are usually related to a separation conflict.
 But, as in the mouth, thrush is also possible in the genital area, because underneath the superficial mucosa of the inner labia and the vagina there lies a layer of endodermal (intestinal) mucous membrane.

-Conflict | Chunk conflict (see explanations p.
+Conflict Chunk conflict (see explanations p.
 15, 16): not getting or not being able to take away the penis.
-Simply: Wanting or not wanting sexual contact. |

-Examples | ➜ A woman doesn‘t want to have intercourse with her partner. ➜ A woman longs for a reunion with her beloved partner. |
+Examples A woman doesn‘t want to have intercourse with her partner.

-Conflict-active | Increased function, thickening of the mucosa lying under the epithelium (submucosa ). |
+Conflict-active Increased function, thickening of the mucosa lying under the epithelium (submucosa ).

-Bio. function | Increased mucus production so that the penis can be better received or removed. |
+Bio. function Increased mucus production so that the penis can be better received or removed.

-Repair phase | Tubercular caseating – white residue, intense itching, white, stinking discharge, mild fever. |
+Repair phase Tubercular caseating – white residue, intense itching, white, stinking discharge, mild fever.

-Note | During an SBS of the intestines with intestinal fungi in the repair phase, the vaginal or labial submucosa often reacts accordingly > vaginal mycosis without separation conflict, with intestinal symptoms. |
+Note During an SBS of the intestines with intestinal fungi in the repair phase, the vaginal or labial submucosa often reacts accordingly > vaginal mycosis without separation conflict, with intestinal symptoms.

-Therapy | The conflict is resolved, support the repair phase.
+Therapy The conflict is resolved, support the repair phase.
 Should it recur, determine the conflict, trigger(s) and conditioning and resolve them.
-Cream mixture: aloe vera gel + natural skin cream.
-Colloidal silver, Hydrogen peroxide (H2O2), DMSO externally.
-Possibly CM: antibiotics in intensive repair phases.
-See also: remedies for the genitalia p.
-310. |

 Inflammation of the vaginal glands (bartholinitis, Bartholin‘s cyst)

-Conflict | Chunk conflict (see explanations p.
+Conflict Chunk conflict (see explanations p.
 15, 16): dry vagina, not producing enough vaginal mucus to facilitate sexual intercourse.
-Conflict related to sexuality. |
+Conflict related to sexuality.

-Examples | ➜ A man is too careless and wants to penetrate his partner although she is not ready. ➜ A young woman from a strict religious upbringing sleeps with a man even though she isn’t married.
-She now thinks she has committed a mortal sin. |
+A young woman from a strict religious upbringing sleeps with a man even though she isn’t married.
+She now thinks she has committed a mortal sin.

-Conflict-active | Conflict–active Cell growth in the vaginal vestibule glands (Bartholin glands) = tumor of the vaginal glands (adeno-ca) with increased mucus production. |
+Conflict-active Conflictactive Cell growth in the vaginal vestibule glands (Bartholin glands) = tumor of the vaginal glands (adeno-ca) with increased mucus production.

-Bio. function | Increase in the mucus production so that the penis can enter more easily. |
+Bio. function Increase in the mucus production so that the penis can enter more easily.

-Repair phase | Tubercular-caseating degradation of the tumor > purulent stinking discharge, possibly mild night sweats, mild fever.
-Recurring-conflict: Bartholin‘s cysts. |
+Repair phase Tubercular-caseating degradation of the tumor > purulent stinking discharge, possibly mild night sweats, mild fever.
+Recurring-conflict: Bartholin‘s cysts.

-Note | If the Bartholin gland ducts are swollen (syndrome) a collection of pus, up to the size of a chicken egg, can develop (= Bartholin‘s cyst or abscess), which empties spontaneously. |
+Note If the Bartholin gland ducts are swollen (syndrome) a collection of pus, up to the size of a chicken egg, can develop (= Bartholin‘s cyst or abscess), which empties spontaneously.

-Therapy | The conflict is resolved.
+Therapy The conflict is resolved.
 Support the healing.
 Should it recur, determine the conflict or trigger(s) and, if possible, resolve them in real life.
 Possibly CM: antibiotics in intensive repair phases.
 Possibly abscess surgery.
 Perform intercourse only if desired or use a lubricant.
-See also: remedies for the genitalia p.
-310. |

 Vaginal discharge (fluor genitalis), gonorrhea (colloquially called “the clap“)